WeeeicheN/MInD/README.md

 # MInD

 Code for MInD: Multimodal Information Disentanglement, will be made **fully** available after the paper is published.
+Thanks for understanding.

 Feel free to discuss any details with me at any time :)